AMD Ryzen 9 9950X vs Intel Core Ultra 9 Processor 285K

 Which one is better?

-The AMD Ryzen 9 9950X is the better buy for most people - its 16 cores and 32 threads crush the Intel's 24 threads.
-That said, grab the Intel Core Ultra 9 if you want lower power consumption and cooler operation - it's 45W less, which can add up.
+The AMD Ryzen 9 9950X is the better buy for most people - its 16 cores and 32 threads crush the Intel’s performance in productivity tasks.
+That said, grab the Intel Core Ultra 9 if you prioritize lower power consumption and gaming temperatures - it runs at 125W vs Ryzen's 170W.

 Who should buy each?

-Choose the AMD Ryzen 9 9950X if: you need maximum multi-core performance, you're into heavy video editing, or you run demanding applications regularly.
+Choose the AMD Ryzen 9 9950X if: you need maximum multi-core performance for video editing, you run heavy AI workloads, or you want to future-proof your system with top-tier specs.

 Conclusion